Tealium/collect-android/_posts/1969-12-31-trackable-actions.md

 * Beacons
 * Scores
 * Spending
+* Also take a look at our community for more TODO: link

 Every application offers something to it&apos;s users, so don&apos;t forget events unique to your app!